In partnership with

 Non-repayable bursaries are available for trainee teachers on some full and part-time primary and secondary Postgraduate Certificate in Education (PGCE) courses, school-centred initial teacher training (SCITT) schemes and non-salaried School Direct programmes.
 The amount you receive depends on the subject you plan to teach and degree class.

-- Graduates training to teach design and technology or history can access bursaries of £12,000 with a 2.2 or higher.
+- Graduates training to teach design and technology are not eligible for a scholarship, but can get bursaries of £15,000.

-- Graduates training to teach music or RE can get bursaries of £9,000 with a 2.2 or higher.
+- Graduates training to teach art and design, business studies, history, music or RE are not eligible for scholarships, but can get bursaries of £9,000.

-- Graduates training on a primary maths specialist course or primary general (with maths) course can get bursaries of £6,000 if they have a 2.2 or higher.
-In all cases at least a B in A level maths (or equivalent) is also needed.
+- Graduates training on primary maths courses are not eligible for scholarships, but can get bursaries of £6,000 if they have at least a B in A level maths (or equivalent).